im-mi/KoikatuDragAndDrop/README.md

 - Load character cards in studio.
   - They are added to the current scene.
   - Can load multiple characters at the same time.
+  - If a character is selected, it will be replaced by the dropped card.
 - Load scenes in studio.
   - They are loaded as if you used the "Load" command.
   - Can load scenes and characters at the same time.
 Scene is loaded first, then the characters.